s5k6/shelltalk/README.md

 wait(2) system calls to wait for, and collect a child process' status change, see [wait.c](wait.c).

+    $ ./wait ./pid wait
+    wait: PID 2939
+    wait: My child process has ID 2940
+    pid: PID 2940, PPID 2939
+    wait: Child 2940 has returned 0

 > It is instructive to investigate the `log` file created by
 >
 >     $ strace -e trace=%process -olog -f bash -c 'sleep 3& date'
 >
-> The shell will not terminat right away, because it waits for its
+> Note: The shell will not terminat right away, because it waits for
-> children before termination.
+> its children before termination.
 But you'll see the date(1) printed
 > immediately, proving the sleep(1) to run in the background of the
 > shell.

+> Note: wait(2) may actually be a frontend to wait4(2), but I’ll stick
+> to writing “wait” for simplicity.

 If a child process dies, it becomes a **zombie** until…

-  * …its exit status is collected by the parent via wait(2), or
+  * …its exit status is collected by the parent via wait(2) & Co., or

   * …its parent dies and the zombie is adopted by `init` which implicitly performs the wait, a process called “reaping”, which is